 1. APPLICATION OF THESE TERMS AND CONDITIONS

-These terms and conditions ("Conditions") apply to all supplies made by the Supplier to the Purchaser.
-Where the Purchase Order purports to be made on or subject to terms and conditions other than these Conditions, the Purchaser agrees that such other terms and conditions are disregarded and form no part of the Contract unless the Supplier agrees otherwise in writing.
+These terms and conditions (“Conditions”) apply to all supplies made by the Supplier to the Purchaser.
+Where the Purchase Order purports to be made on or subject to terms and conditions other than these Conditions, the Purchaser agrees that such other terms and conditions are disregarded and form no part of the Contract unless the Supplier expressly agrees otherwise in writing.

 2. QUOTATIONS, PURCHASE ORDERS AND FORECASTS

-Any quotation made by the Supplier is not an offer to sell and no Purchase Order given in pursuance of any quotation will bind the Supplier unless and until such Purchaser Order is accepted by the Supplier.
+Any quotation made by the Supplier is not an offer to sell and no Purchase Order given in pursuance of any quotation will bind the Supplier unless and until such Purchase Order is accepted by the Supplier.
 All quotations are subject to withdrawal or variation by the Supplier at any time prior to acceptance of a Purchase Order.